Serhii-Dobrovolskyi/review_system/README.md

 ## Conclusion

 This project demonstrates a simple, scalable, and usable prototype of a review system that matches the design and goals of the TalentHive platform.
 By utilizing React.js + TypeScipt and Material-UI, the application remains flexible for future improvements.

+The application has been successfully deployed and is now live! 🎉 You can check it out at https://zoological-prosperity-production.up.railway.app/